zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 - `docker push` or `docker image push` pushes an image to a registry.
 - `docker pull` or `docker image pull` pulls an image from a registry.
 This is implicitly done when the image is not available locally.
 - `docker image save` saves an image as a tar file.
-This is used

 ## Creating a webserver